fmay/cc-html-intro-1-first-web-page/annotations.md

 Don't forget, you can reset your code at any time by selecting 'Prettier' from the list in the second right most menu item at the top.

-@annotation tour:finally
+@annotation:tour build
+#Roll your own
+Why not create your own web page now from scratch.
+We've set you up with your own basic template which you can activate by selecting 'Roll your own' from the Rocket icon menu at the top.

+Do this on your own and show your friends.
+Just play around and have fun.

+@annotation:tour finally
 #Finally ...
 We'll finish this course off by showing you some other fund effects that can be achieved using just HTML and CSS.

-From the Rocket menu item at the top, open up the list and select some of the other examples.
-Don't worry about understanding everything that is going on, just have a look and enjoy, and see how much you can figure out just by observing.
+Really don't worry about understanding everything that is going on, just have a look and enjoy, and see how much you can figure out just by observing.

+The examples are all loaded by selecting the name from the Rocket dropdown menu (second one from the right at the top with the down arrow next to it).

+Be sure to preview each one immediately after loading it.

+##Transition
+This demo shows you a really cool transition effect.
+Move your mouse over the image and notice that gradual transitioning in (and out when you move away) of color into the image.
+Then take a look at the HTML and CSS files.

+##Sliding Tags
+This show how animated visual tags are created using just HTML and CSS.
+Move your mouse over them and click.
+Then take a look at the HTML and CSS files.

+Notice how clean and simple the HTML is.
+The powerful stuff is done in the CSS.
+It's quite complex so don't worry if you don't understand it.
+You can always research what is going on by looking at the [Mozilla CSS property reference](https://developer.mozilla.org/en/docs/Web/CSS/Reference) or by Googling it.

+##Menu
+Here you'll find a nice menu constructed entirely out of HTML and CSS.
+Click on the buttons as well.

+Again, see how clean and simple the HTML is.
+Generally speaking, keeping your HTML simple should be your goal.

+##Newspaper
+This is a nice rendering of a newspaper layout.
+Notice the paper effect background.
+It doesn't resize horizontally, so you'll need to scroll to see the full width.